parneet30/YelpCamp/README.md

 # YelpCamp

+This project is a website about campgrounds , where users can browse campgrounds located in their areas , can give reviews about different campgrounds , campground owners can create new campgrounds and can delete created campgrounds.

 This Project is build using Javascript for frontend and Node.js and it's frame works for backend.
 MongoDB is used as the Database.